-In order to maintain reliable local generation capabilities, Ignitis Gamyba is assessing possibilities to expand the capacity of the Kruonis Pumped Storage Hydroelectric Power Plant (PSHP) by constructing the fifth variable speed 225 MW hydropower unit.
-Currently, four hydropower units are installed in Kruonis PSHP but the initial PSHP's project provides for the possibility to build additional four units.
+In order to maintain reliable local generation capabilities, Ignitis Gamyba is assessing possibilities to expand the capacity of the Kruonis Pumped Storage Hydroelectric Power Plant (PSHP) by constructing the fifth variable speed hydropower unit.
+Currently, four fixed speed hydropower units are installed in Kruonis PSHP but the initial PSHP's project provides the possibility to instal additional four units.
 Therefore, the current infrastructure of Kruonis PSHP is fully adapted to the new hydropower unit.

 Under the current market conditions, the existing 900 MW capacity of the Kruonis PSHP is fully sufficient, however, its further development is needed to ensure Lithuania's energy independence and competitiveness by maintaining sufficient and reliable local power generation capacities, capable of balancing the growing electricity generation from intermittent sources.
-A new, more efficient unit would allow the company to address power imbalances in a more flexible way and in real-time.
+A new, more flexible and efficient unit would enable the company to address power imbalances in a more flexible and in real-time.

 The expansion of the Kruonis PSHP unit is being analyzed considering the following estimated future market trends:

-Starting from 2013, the project is included in the list of Projects of Common Interest of the European Union (EU), together with other energy infrastructure projects of regional importance thus obtaining possibilities to acquire EU financial support from the Connecting Europe Facility (CEF) Fund.
+Starting from 2013, the project was included in the list of Projects of Common Interest of the European Union (EU), together with other energy infrastructure projects of regional importance thus obtaining possibilities to acquire EU financial support from the Connecting Europe Facility (CEF) Fund.

-About 75% of all the needed construction work has been carried out when upgrading the existing infrastructure of Kruonis PSHP and building the first four hydropower units.
+About 75% of all the needed construction works have been completed when constructing the existing infrastructure of Kruonis PSHP and building the first four hydropower units.

 A large part of the preparatory works for the Kruonis PSHP development project has been completed, such as the feasibility study, environmental assessment, and technical specifications.
 The estimated duration of the project's implementation would be four to five years.